maxim-masterov/LAsSI/README.md

-# CowBerry
+# LAsSi
-This library automates the performance evaluation and runtime tuning of HPC applications.
+LAsSI stands for LAzy analySIs.
+This tool automates the performance evaluation and runtime tuning of an HPC application.

 ## HowTo
 1. Install/load the following Python modules: